BLyndon/bayesian_methods/docs/_posts/2020-07-23-gp-sampling.md

 * ToC
 {:toc}

-To test our theoretical derivation, we fix the kernel $$k$$ to
+To test our theoretical derivation, we present a short python script.
+The full script can by found in the notebook [here](https://github.com/BLyndon/bayesian_methods/blob/master/notebooks/gp_sampling.ipynb).

+First of all, we need to fix the kernel $$k$$

 $$
     k(x_i, x_j) = \exp \left( - \frac{|x_i - x_j|}{2 l^2} \right)
 $$

-and present a short python script.
-The parameter $$l$$ is the correlation length. the First, we define the kernel function
+The parameter $$l$$ is the correlation length.
+Now we can start with python

 ~~~ python
 def kernel(d, l=1):